 Poor road design and cycling space, failure to take road crime seriously, lack of enforcement by police, and dangerous vehicles with too may blind spots are all factors contributing to five deaths every day on our roads.
-These are the range of issues we campaign for.

 Road casualties are preventable, and we believe in a Vision Zero approach, where all risk is eliminated from the roads system.
 Our goal is that no one is killed or injured on our roads, and that everyone feels safe to choose active travel options like cycling and walking.